-Children will have different reactions to your separation.
-Signs that your child may be finding your separation or divorce particularly difficult to cope with can include:
+Signs that a child is finding their parents separation difficult to cope with can include:

-- Talk to someone they trust from outside the home like their teacher, a school counsellor, a youth worker or a family friend
+• Talk to someone they trust from outside the home, like their teacher, a school counsellor or a family friend.

 Your child may also benefit from counselling either online or face to face, details can be found through the Family Information Service Directory.